steakscience/UWBathrooms/_reviews/danny-s-good-bye.md

 ![](https://uwbathrooms.files.wordpress.com/2013/03/img_1493.jpg)

-There were attempts to blog during this time abroad, but the prospect of anything more serious than uwbathrooms daunted me.
-In an effort to return this post to its thematic intentions, the toilets of Wales were subtly different than their Yank derivatives, and may merit a retrospective if uwbathrooms becomes resuscitated one day.
+There were attempts to blog during this time abroad, but the prospect of anything more serious than UW Bathrooms daunted me.
+In an effort to return this post to its thematic intentions, the toilets of Wales were subtly different than their Yank derivatives, and may merit a retrospective if UW Bathrooms becomes resuscitated one day.

 _At frickin’ last_, we arrive at my review.
 Having chosen Loyola Marymount University in Los Angeles as my new home, I had a grand old time first semester, overloading on Vitamin D and mocking less-than-hearty Californians whenever they utilized socks, long sleeves, or any other creature comfort made redundant by something called the Sun.

 Aaron sent me a text asking how I was making out during one[ particularly harsh cold front](http://www.laimyours.com/wp-content/uploads/Jimmy-Kimmel-Makes-Excellent-Commentary-On-Los-Angeles-Reaction-To-Cold-Weather.png "The Beach").
 With deference to his archetypal Seattle sarcasm, I replied that the frost _had_ snapped my perfect class attendance wearing shorts.

-Seeing that I had still had my wits about me, AB suggested a guest submission to breath some life into uwbathrooms.
+Seeing that I had still had my wits about me, AB suggested a guest submission to breath some life into UW Bathrooms.
 With the perfect review already in mind, I agreed.

 There are no bathrooms on the third floor of St. Robert’s Hall.
 Thus, during every break in Kantian Ethics, it was imperative that your correspondent shuffle down to St. Rob’s second story to refill his Nalgene and empty his bladder.
 Some potential bathroom goers may be deterred by the requisite stair climb/descent to the second floor, but rest assured that what awaits in the bathroom is well worth it.
 The payoff has been described to your correspondent as “The Creeper Bathroom.”